hl395/steer-prediction/README.md

 Udacity's Self-Driving Car Nanodegree project 3 - Behavioural Cloning

 The scope of project is to teach car about human driving behavior using deep learning so that the car can predict steering angle by itself.
-This is the 3rd project in Udacity Self Driving Car nanodegree.
-Data collection, driving and testing are performed on Udacity car simulation.
+Data collection, driving and testing are performed on Udacity car simulator.

 ### Overview
 The project is consisted of the following modules:
+- Setup and Environment
 - Explorting the data (data_visualization.ipynb)
 - Data Processing (utility.py)
 - Deep Learning Model Architecture Design (model.py)